 The current fiscal environment imposes substantial challenges for school districts.
-In addition, Chapter 97 of the Laws of 2011 placed a cap on local revenues for education and the 2011-12 enacted State budget capped the State's General Support to Public Schools (GSPS).
-In contrast to historical trends, school districts are now required to operate within revenue constraints at or below the rate of inflation.
-Prioritizing educational goals and examining options for reallocating resources to address student learning needs presents tough choices.
+In addition, Chapter 97 of the Laws of 2011 placed a cap on local revenues for education and the 2011-12 Enacted State budget capped the State's General Support for Public Schools (GSPS).
+In contrast to historical trends, school districts are now required to operate within revenue constraints at or below the rate of growth in expenses.
+Prioritizing educational goals and examining options for reallocating resources to address student learning needs presents difficult choices.